Stakes Made from Como Lake Driftwood

 Selection and Craftmanship

 It is in Italy that the ideal wood for stakes was found.
 First, this driftwood had already fallen, so no trees were cut for the game.
 Tree branches fallen into the emerald waters of Lake Como lost their bark due to the gentle and repetitive movement of the waves and were slowly sanded down until they ran aground on the shore.
 The blazing sun then dried and sanitized them.
-The piles are carved from this wood with entirely manual tools.
+Sourcing this wood has limitations, especially during a global pandemic.
+Therefore, I picked up driftwood this Spring from the nearby St-Laurent River.
+The freezing waters of this mighty river did an equivalent job to the wood and the much clamer Como Lake.
+The stakes are carved from this wood with entirely manual tools.
 The cross is burned on the side of the piles with a specialized iron.
 Finally, they are soaked in a varnish 3 times thicker to provide a long-lasting shiny finish.

 Polished Rocks Tokens